Protection Pause & Restoration

 It begins with noticing that something may be unclear, repeated, out of balance, misaligned, unsupported or harmful.

-A signal may arise when value is claimed without being carried, when Lightpoints are repeated without meaningful context, when exchange becomes structurally one-sided, when Lumen are treated as spendable without carrying capacity, or when the same imbalance keeps returning without correction.
+A signal may arise when value is claimed without being carried, when Lightpoints are repeated without meaningful context, when Carrying Value appears without real contribution, when exchange becomes structurally one-sided, when Source Space is being drained, when Lumen are treated as movable without Carrying Capacity, or when the same imbalance keeps returning without correction.

 A signal is not yet a judgement.